 A limited number of scholarships opportunities are open to applicants who enrol in the Graduate Certificate of Agricultural Health and Medicine H522.

-Click the button below to read more about the scholarships available for students studying HMF701 in 2017.
-Scholarships are now closed.
+Click the button below to read more about the scholarships available for students studying HMF701 in 2018.
+Scholarships are now OPEN.

 For more information on this unit, the topics covered or on the application process, please contact: